 Fig Tree Bush Camp

-In June 2015 Mukambi Safaris opened a new luxury bush camp (called Fig Tree Bush Camp) in an undiscovered part of Kafue National Park
+Mukambi Safaris has a luxury bush camp called Fig Tree Bush Camp in an undiscovered part of Kafue National Park.

-The camp has tented accommodation on 3 meter high platforms above the ground, giving a spectacular view of the plains and the lagoon where various animals come to drink.
+The camp has 4 tented chalets on 3-meter high platforms above the ground, 3 of them giving a spectacular view over the Shishamba river and the 4th tent facing the plains, overlooking the watering hole in front of the infinity pool.
+At the lagoon in front of the boma, various animals can be spotted when they come to drink.

-Guests will stay in one of our 4 furnished safari tents.
-Each tent overlooks the lagoon but also has a private view of the plains behind the camp offering unique opportunities to spot game.
+Guests will stay in one of our 4 fully furnished safari tents.
+Three tents overlook the lagoon but Tent 4 also has a private view of the plains behind the camp offering unique opportunities to spot game.
 Each safari tent has an en-suite bathroom and veranda presenting a unique view from the tree canopy.
-Guests will then come together underneath the Fig Tree, from which the camp is named, to savour the serenity of the lagoon as well as delicious food and wine.
+Guests will then come together underneath the Fig Tree, after which the camp is named, to savour the serenity of the lagoon as well as delicious food and wine.

 Peak Season rate: 1 Jul – 31 Oct USD 495